Military and Overseas

 ) or you may use the FPCA (click here

 ).
 Please complete your absentee ballot request as soon as possible so that your ballot can be sent in time for you to mark the ballot and return it to your County Clerk.

-will be used in 2012 which will allow eligible active duty military and overseas voters to receive their absentee ballot through a secure online website.
+will be used again in 2014 which will allow eligible active duty military and overseas voters to receive their absentee ballot through a secure online website.
 After a qualified voter has requested an absentee ballot, the voter will receive a confirmation email with instructions on how to log into the secure site.
 The voter will download the ballot and other necessary documents, such as a Voter Statement, instructions and envelope templates.
 After marking the ballot before the polls close in Arkansas on election day, the voter will mail it back to their County Clerk.
 Ballots from active duty military or overseas voters must be received no later than ten (10) days after the Preferential Primary Elections and Nonpartisan Judicial General Election.
-The deadline is 5:00 p.m. on November 16, 2012.
+The deadline is 5:00 p.m. on November 14, 2014.